 Mosaic art is a rewarding and calming activity for all ages.
 It involves arranging colourful pieces of glass, stone, or ceramic into beautiful patterns or images.

-Studios like Art Journey offer parent-child mosaic classes that encourage collaboration.
+Studios like Art Journey offer parent-child mosaic programs that encourage collaboration.
 Each duo can design their own pattern—from simple animals and flowers to abstract designs—and then fill them in using colourful tiles.
 It’s a fun mix of creativity and teamwork, and the results are always one-of-a-kind.

 Combine nature exploration and art with a watercolour sketch walk.
 Several community art groups and eco-initiatives organise weekend sessions where families visit nature parks like: